playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 # Form template helpers

-The validation API is compatible with play's existing [[template helpers|ScalaFormHelpers]].
+The validation API is compatible with play's existing [[template helpers|ScalaForms]].
 There's one difference though : **you have to use `play.api.data.mapping.Form`** instead of using `play.api.data.Form`.

 This `Form` helpers use `Rule` to validate data, and `Write` to format form data: